miron-developer/overwolf-lol-overlay/README.md

 - the generated code is located in `build/**`

-3. load unpacked extension to overwolf [client] (https://dev.overwolf.com/ow-native/getting-started/basic-sample-app#5-load-the-app-as-unpacked-extension)
+3. load unpacked extension to [Overwolf Client](https://dev.overwolf.com/ow-native/getting-started/basic-sample-app#5-load-the-app-as-unpacked-extension)

 ## 🎮 Usage: See overlay in League of Legends game.

-1. **Load League of Legends and then and register**
+1. **Load League of Legends and then register**

 - Open and download.
 [League of Legends](https://www.leagueoflegends.com/ru-ru/download/)
 - Open Riot Client or League of Legend Client and register/auth